-- · Are for Hospice Care Services not approved by the attending Physician. - · Are for transportation Services. - Are for Custodial Care. - Are for Hospice Care Services provided at a time other than during an episode of Hospice Care.
+- Are for more than 180 days per Benefit Period - Are for Hospice Care Services not approved by the attending Physician. - Are for transportation Services. - Are for Custodial Care. - Are for Hospice Care Services provided at a time other than during an episode of Hospice Care.